 31 Dec 31 December

-2022 £m 2021 £m 2022 £m
+2023 £m 2022 £m 2023 £m

-Intangible assets 16.6 10.7 13.4
+Intangible assets 22.3 16.6 19.9

 The increase in computer software relates to capitalised costs associated with the development of a replacement policy administration system.
-The first segment of this development is expected to be put into use during 2023, at which point amortisation will commence over its estimated expected life.
+The system went live in early March 2024, at which point amortisation has commenced over its estimated Useful Economic Life.